-The part I didn’t originally get was how relatively easy is it to grow exising accounts and account size if your customers are happy.
+The part I didn’t originally get as a first-time SaaS founder was how relatively easy it is to grow exising accounts and account size if your customers are happy.

-We segmented customer retention by Small, Medium and Large accounts after about 24 months and saw a pattern that I now know is fairly common: ~85% revenue retention from our Very Small Businesses; about 105% from Mid-Market; and about 120% from Larger Customers.
+We segmented customer retention by Small, Medium, and Large accounts after about 24 months and saw a pattern that we now know is very common: ~85% revenue retention from our Very Small Businesses, about 105% from Mid-Market; and about 120% from Larger Customers.

-And they key is — that 120% revenue growth annually from Larger Customers as a cohort (and even the 105% from Mid-Market) compounds.
+And the key is — that 120% revenue growth annually from Larger Customers as a cohort (and even the 105% from Mid-Market) compounds.
 3, 4, 5 years out to something really large.
-In a 3–5 years, you’ve can double the revenue from your existing customer base, or at least a segment of it.
+In 3–5 years, you can double the revenue from your existing customer base, or at least a segment of it.

 And that annual 120% revenue retention is much, much easier to get than a new customer.
 Not easy.
 This is why I early became a huge convert for doing Customer Success right.
 You do have to deliver.
 But so much easier than starting from scratch with a new prospect — if they are happy.

 The challenge here is growing your accounts takes time.
 It’s tough to see much happen in a quarter or two.
 Because of that, the organization tends to get focused on the hot, incoming prospects instead.
 But over several years, it’s your most powerful lever for growth.